-For example, a remote user is more likely to be able to make a connection to a server outside of their network allow protocol TCP, destination port 4443 (or the external port configured on MiCollab AWV)
+For example, a remote user is more likely to be able to make a connection to a server outside of their network using port 443, than port 4443.

 Dedicated TCP Port on the Primary External IP Address

 In this configuration, the MiCollab AWV Conferencing server must be configured with the same internal and external port, recommended is 4443.
 The configured Web Conference Name must resolve to the public IP of MBG and can be the MiCollab FQDN.
 Following are the required rules: